 A great place to start your trip is the Alaska Heritage Museum located in the Wells Fargo building.
 The museum is small but has a wealth of information and displays about the heritage of Alaska and its native people.

 There is an extensive library of books about Alaska and its history as well as displays of woven items, clothing, boats, and other artifacts from daily life in a village.
-The best part is that this museum is free which is always a great
+The best part is that this museum is free.

 - Alaska State Trooper Museum